DanielSharp01/mavapp-backend/README.md

 This project uses [OpenStreetMap](https://www.openstreetmap.org) for train station positions.

 The code allows you to call the [Overpass API](http://overpass-api.de/) to fill your station database.
-This is automatic can be changed in the `./Model/Station.js` file (remove the `seedWithData()` function call).
+This is automatic can be changed in the `./model/Station.js` file (remove the `seedWithData()` function call).

-I'm not distributing any OpenStreetMap data, but the backend will once put in production.
+I'm not distributing any OpenStreetMap data, but the backend will, once put in production.
 Please note that you have to make the station database queryable in some way if you wish to comply with the OpenStreetMap license.

 The derived `distance` data in the `TrainStation` entity should also be considered derived from OpenStreetMap and the same license applies.